matrix-org/matrix-spec-proposals/proposals/2002-rooms-v4.md

 # MSC 2002 - Rooms V4

-This MSC proposes creating a new room version named v4 to allow servers to switch room ID grammar to that proposed in MSC1884.
+This MSC proposes creating a new room version named v4 to allow servers to switch event ID grammar to that proposed in MSC1884.

 ## Proposal